mb0/xelf-old/DESIGN.md

 -------------------------

 Xelf tried to build around the concept of resolvers that do not differentiate between variables, functions or built-in expressions.
-However this meant that even simple resolvers that could be expressed in xelf expressions needed to be implemented in every environment used.
+However this meant that even simple resolvers, that could be expressed in xelf expressions, needed to be implemented in every environment used.
 The concept of function is also common enough to justify special handling to reduce code duplication.

 Functions as literals also imply a function type that represents the type's signature.
 A declared